 Steve said, “Isn’t he in college or something?”

-“I think so too,” Steve said, though he’d never really thought about it at all.
+“I think so too,” Steve said, though he’d never really thought about it.

-“So how’d you hear about our little game nights?”
+“So how’d you hear about our game nights?”

 “My friend Tess.”